Carlos Grant Klinger1

 Last Edited=15 Feb 2023

 Maggie Verdilla Snyder is also referred to as Mary in some sources.
 She was born on 19 June 1873, Jackson Township, Northumberland County, PA.1 She married Simon Grant Lemon on 18 March 1893, at the Lutheran parsonage, Pillow, Dauphin County, PA.
 The marriage was performed by Rev. W. H. Geiger.
 A Lutheran Service book (copyright 1868) for the German Evangelical Lutheran Ministerium of Pennsylvania and Adjacent States, in the possession of Carlos G. Klinger, contains a newspaper wedding announcement stating: "Lemon-Snyder-At the Lutheran parsonage in Uniontown, March 18, 1893, by Rev. W. H. Geiger, Mr. S.G.
-Lemon and Miss Maggie V. Snyder, both of Paxton".2 As of 18 March 1893,her married name was Lemon.
-Maggie Verdilla Snyder died on 6 August 1952, Jackson Township, Northumberland County, PA, at age 79 at her home north of Herndon, PA.
+Lemon and Miss Maggie V. Snyder, both of Paxton".2 Maggie Verdilla Snyder died on 6 August 1952, Jackson Township, Northumberland County, PA, at age 79 at her home north of Herndon, PA.
 She died while getting ready for breakfast.2,3,4 She was buried on 9 August 1952, at Herndon Cemetery, Herndon, Northumberland County, PA; Rothermel Funeral Home records indicate: "Maggie Verdilla Lemon dies on August 6th at her home north of Herndon.
 She died while getting ready for her breakfast.
 Buried in Herndon Cemetery on August 9th.
 Age 79-1-17."5

 Newspaper Obituary: